Company-Wide Commission Structures: Making Sales a Team Sport

 He had a look at the team and asked the board to give him a month to try and turn things around.
 There was no money for salaries so everyone ended up working on commission.
 Over 10 years this evolved into today’s hybrid salary-commission system.
 “I just love it.
 I would not change it,” Williams says, explaining that, “bonuses are up to the whims of those in charge” while his compensation model allows “everybody to see very transparently how we’re doing.”

 The cultural effects are also huge, he claims.
-“What it’s done is close the gaps between departments, so you don’t have a bunch of developers building something that they think they should build and then throwing it over the fence for testers to test and that hopefully your salesmen like to sell,” he says.
+“What it’s done is close the gaps between departments, so you don’t have a bunch of developers building something that they think they should build and then throwing it over the fence for testers to test and that hopefully, your salespeople like to sell,” he says.
 Everyone is focused on revenue creation from the get-go.

 Why It’s Particularly Good for Salespeople